lcustodio/maids-control/README.md

 This system is strictly for author's self instruction.

-Powered by Grunt, NodeJS and ReactJS
+Powered by Grunt, NodeJS and ReactJS.

+Demo: maids-control.herokuapp.com